2010 Ole Miss Rebels football team

 The 2010 Ole Miss Rebels football team represented the University of Mississippi during the 2010 NCAA Division I FBS football season.
 The team was coached by Houston Nutt, who was in his third season as the Rebels' head coach.
 Ole Miss has been a member of the Southeastern Conference (SEC) since the league's inception in 1932, and has participated in that conference's Western Division since its formation in 1992.
 The Rebels played seven home games in 2010 at Vaught–Hemingway Stadium in Oxford, Mississippi, which has been Ole Miss football's home since 1915.
 They finished the season 4–8, 1–7 in SEC play.

 On February 11, 2019, Ole Miss announced the vacation of all wins in the years 2010, 2011, 2012, and 2016.
 In 2013, all wins except the Music City Bowl were vacated.
 In 2014, all wins except the Presbyterian game were vacated.

-Previous season

-The Rebels finished the 2009 season 9–4, 4–4 in SEC play and won their second straight Cotton Bowl Classic 21–7 against Oklahoma State.
-They finished #20 in the final AP Poll and #21 in the final Coaches Poll.

-Preseason notes
+Preseason

 Jeremiah Masoli, former Oregon quarterback, walked on to the team months after being dismissed from Oregon.

-2010 season

-Ole Miss began their 2010 football season with a loss to Jacksonville State.
-Jacksonville State won 49–48 after a touchdown and successful 2-point conversion in double overtime.